 In an open sea or on the water, you must be attentive to all changes and adapt accordingly.
 But to do this, it is important to anticipate currents and identify the path upstream.
 Also, it is vital to avoid kayaking on your own.
 You may need help at any time, especially if you are on the rough water.

 Preparation is the key to managing any form of problem successfully.
 Make an effort to wear a lifejacket, a dry suit, and a helmet when planning to go kayaking.
-The helmet plays a vital role when kayaking close to dangerous or in an area with rocks and rapids.
+The helmet plays a vital role when kayaking close to danger or in an area with rocks and rapids.
 Remember to purchase other accessories that can boost overall safety, including radio, navigation devices and types of safety equipment.
 Radio allows you to report your position to rescuers if something goes wrong.

 Pick a flotation device according to weight and size.
 Standards for assessing the buoyancy of a vest apply by default for people weighing 70 kg.
 The effectiveness of a vest, however, changes according to the weight and size of people.
 For example, a 55 kg person wearing 110 N has a buoyancy rating of 150 N.

 For children under 30 kg, the models must be in the 100 N category.
 They can protect them by keeping them afloat even if they are unconscious or cannot swim.
 To protect yourself once at sea, life jackets must be practical and comfortable.
-There are three types of vests very different to choose before jumping into the water.
+There are three types of vests very different to choose from before jumping into the water.
 These include automatic vests, hydrostatic vests and buoyancy aid vests.

 The pellet is only sensitive to total immersion and will not trigger inadvertent inflation during your manoeuvres under spray or rain or when rinsing equipment (provided you do not get water into the mechanism).
 Dry storage is strongly recommended.